 - the conclusion of any timeshare building enjoyment contract;

 - performing the duties of condominium trustee.

-To go further Articles 1 and following of Act 70-9 of January 2, 1970 regulating the conditions for the conduct of activities relating to certain transactions involving real estate and commercial funds.
+For further information: Articles 1 and following of Act 70-9 of January 2, 1970 regulating the conditions for the conduct of activities relating to certain transactions involving real estate and commercial funds.

 b.
 Competent Business Formalities Centre (CFE)

 The relevant CFE depends on the nature of the structure in which the activity is carried out:

 - In case of artisanal activity, the competent CFE is the Chamber of Trades and Crafts (CMA);